5misha5/5misha5/README.md

 ## About me

-I am a backend Django developer, currently studying Bachelor's of Applied Math at Kyiv-Mohyla Academy.
+I am a backend developer, currently studying Bachelor's of Applied Math at Kyiv-Mohyla Academy.
 Now, I'm deeping my knowledge at django and learning new techologies